gabcg/notes/MSI Notes/MSI.md

 Computer simulations of biomolecular systems have grown rapidly over the past few decades: from small molecules in vacuum (>20 atoms) to large protein complexes in a solvated lipid bilayer environment (>20000 atoms).

-However, despite its success, MD simulations are still limited in two regards:
+However, MD simulations are still limited in two regards despite its success:

 * Inaccuracy of force fields:
-	* Force fields are simplifications based on collections of experimental data and ab initio calculations of how the system behaves.
+	* Force fields are simplifications based on collections of experimental data and *ab initio* calculations of the system behaviour.
-	* Over the years have been refined, as this was needed to achieve longer simulation times with larger systems.
+	* Over the years they have been refined, as this was needed to achieve longer simulation times with larger systems.
 	* They describe the main energy function, but still can have some inaccuracy with certain kinetics.
 	* Note that the stability of a system with time depends on its size: the smaller they are, the longer they can be simulated.
 * High computational cost: it is needed half a year to simulate on the millisecond level, unless a supercomputer is used.
 100 μs simulation of relatively small systems (approximately 25,000 atoms) running on state-of-the-art computing architecture requires a month of computation to complete.